Saint John, New Brunswick: Air

 Air service into Saint John is provided by the Saint John Airport, near Loch Lomond 8 NM east northeast of the central business district or approximately 25 km by road northeast of the city centre.
 Flights are offered by Sunwing Airlines (seasonal) and Air Canada (Air Canada Express and Air Canada Rouge).
 In 2011, WestJet decided to withdraw from the Saint John Airport.
 Quebec-based Pascan Aviation announced its expansion into Saint John in late 2012, with direct flights from Saint John to Quebec City, Newfoundland, and other destinations beginning in September 2012.
 Porter Airlines flies once daily from Saint John, to Ottawa and Toronto Island Airport.

 Highways

 The main highway in the city is the Saint John Throughway (Route 1).
 Route 1 extends west to the United States border, and northeast towards both Prince Edward Island and Nova Scotia.
 A second major highway, Route 7, connects Saint John with Fredericton.
 There are two main road crossings over the Saint John River: the Harbour Bridge and the Reversing Falls Bridge, approximately 1 nmi upstream.

 Rail

 Prior to 1918, rail travel to and from Saint John would be carried out through the Intercolonial Railway.

 The Reversing Falls Railway Bridge carries rail traffic for the New Brunswick Southern Railway on the route from Saint John to Maine.
 Saint John was serviced by the "Atlantic" Line of Via Rail passenger service.
 Passenger rail service in Saint John was discontinued in December 1994, although the Canadian National Railway and New Brunswick Southern Railway continue to provide freight service.
+Passenger service to Halifax may restart under a new proposal.